DimZarifopoulos/Fuzzy-Expert-System-for-Student-Performance-Evaluation/README.md

 Academic expert system implementing fuzzy logic to evaluate student performance based on multiple academic criteria.

-Here is a professional README.md file designed for your GitHub repository.
-It clearly explains the technical implementation of your Expert System, the methodology used, and how to run the project.
-Student Performance Prediction System (Fuzzy Logic)

 This project is an expert system developed as part of the "Expert Systems" course.
 The system implements Fuzzy Logic to predict a student's overall academic performance based on specific academic criteria.
 Overview